-In this week's Abundance Insider: Mind-reading robots, cutting-edge cryopreservation capabilities, and an AI that will save JPMorgan’s lawyers 360,000 hours a year.
+In this week's Abundance Insider: Mind-reading robots, cutting-edge cryopreservation capabilities, and an AI assistant that will save JPMorgan’s lawyers 360,000 hours a year.

 Peter, Marissa, Cody, Kelley, Greg, Sydney and AJ

 P.S.
 Exponential Manufacturing is now less than 60 days away, and Exponential Finance is less than 90.
 These two events will bring together global leaders to discover how the latest technologies are impacting manufacturing and finance, and will ensure each participant is prepared for the changes brought forth by unstoppable technological progress.
 Prices go up April 1st, so now is the time to take action, remove uncertainty and prepare for success in the year to come.
 Use code PHDATTEND for up to 15% savings on Exponential Manufacturing and Exponential Finance.

 Baxter the Robot Fixes Its Mistakes By Reading Your Mind

 What it is: Rethink Robotics' Baxter robot is helping human researchers develop techniques to communicate with robots on a less-awkward level.
 MIT roboticist Daniela Rus, co-author of this study, stated the goal for the research was to have the robot adapt to what the human would like to do.
 When humans notice a mistake, our brain emits an error-related potential signal.
 So when Baxter is about to make a mistake, the system translates these signals from the human's brain (which is connected to an EEG) into a code that Baxter understands.
 Researchers expect the current binary technology to expand across a range of detectable emotions in the future.